anima-research/connectome-ts/docs/connectome-ts-reqs.md

 The aspect system allows components to define custom facets while maintaining consistent behavior.
 The HUD uses aspects (particularly ContentAspect) to determine what to render.

+### Facet Structure

 Events, states and ambient contain content.
 The content can be a combination of text and images.
 They also include an id (normally does not get rendered to the agent), displayName (can be blank), and an arbitrary set of key-value pairs.
 Facets don't normally include a timestamp.

 VEIL deltas are timestamped, but the time should not be used for most operations.
-Sequence numbers should be the primary method of determining ranges of deltas.
+Sequence numbers are the primary method of determining ranges of deltas.

 A facet can contain other facets.
 Temporality of the container indirectly overrides the temporality of contents (if the container is hidden the temporality of contents is irrelevant).
 If container is a state, then it will get shown if any of the states it contains changes.

 Facets can be assigned scopes.
 If all scope is destroyed, the associated facets are no longer active (but are rendered in context history up to moment of the scope deletion if saliency constraints allow).

+### VEIL Operations

 An incoming VEIL frame includes an "active stream" reference that specifies the active communication context with metadata.
 This stream reference determines where agent responses are directed by default.

 VEIL deltas represent exotemporal changes to the perceptual state.
 There are only three fundamental delta types:

-1. addFacet: Introduces a new facet to the VEIL state
+1. **addFacet**: Introduces a new facet to the VEIL state
-2. changeFacet: Modifies an existing facet (deep merges changes, preserves functions like renderers)
+2. **changeFacet**: Modifies an existing facet (deep merges changes, preserves functions like renderers)
-3. removeFacet: Removes a facet from active state (preserves history)
+3. **removeFacet**: Removes a facet from active state (preserves history)

 All system behaviors are expressed through facets.
 Scopes, streams, and agents are managed through dedicated meta-facets rather than special operations.
 This unified model simplifies the architecture while maintaining full expressiveness.

-VEIL as Single Source of Truth:
+### VEIL as Single Source of Truth

 VEIL is the primary persistence mechanism for Connectome.
 All component state, agent memory, and system configuration lives in VEIL as facets.
 This principle ensures:
 - Complete system state can be persisted by saving VEIL frames
 - System state can be restored by replaying frames